-Back in the day, The Birdcage Theatre would have been the prime entertainment spot in this old boom town and it seems that it is not quite ready to give up that title!
-There have been numerous apparitions reported here as well as disembodied voices and ethereal music!
+Back in the day, The Bird Cage Theatre would have been the prime entertainment spot in this old boom town, and it seems that it is not quite ready to give up that title!
+There have been numerous apparitions reported here and disembodied voices and ethereal music!

-The Hermosa Inn is a hacienda-style hotel in Scottsdale that is set in six acres of lush desert at the foot of Camelback Mountain.
-It is very much the type of accommodation that you choose when you want to escape from it all!
+The Hermosa Inn is a hacienda-style hotel in Scottsdale set on six acres of lush desert at the foot of Camelback Mountain.
+It is very much the type of accommodation you choose when you want to escape from it all!
 It is also a must-see spot on any tour of haunted Arizona!

 The original owner of The Hermosa Inn was Alonzo Megargee, known as Lon to his friends, and it is said that he loved the place so much that he never wanted to leave, even after he had died.
 He is believed to be the spirit haunting the property today.

 Guests and hotel staff report seeing what they describe as ‘a lanky cowboy’ around the inn!
 One staff member, Ms. Lindsey Bubeck, says that she has also encountered ‘Lon’ as a shadow figure in a cowboy hat!
 He is often blamed for breaking glasses and bottles during the night and flushing toilets when nobody is in the bathroom!

 Crook Tunnel is a place that has a very dark and grim history associated with it, so it does not come as much of a surprise that the place is alleged to be so haunted.
 There are most definitely some dark secrets held in these walls!

 The tunnel was built back in 1902, but in June of 1905 rock slide in the tunnel hit a passenger train bound for Benson, AZ and although the train only suffered minimal damage, the track ended up completely blocked by rocks and dirt.
 As soon as word got out about the incident, a group of men headed into the tunnel to deal with the situation.
 It took them several hours to clear the track.